Replication to SQL Database single and pooled databases

 - Create a Publication

-- Create a Push Subscription by using the Azure SQL database logical server name as the subscriber (for example N'azuresqldbdns.database.windows.net') and the Azure SQL database name as the destination database (for example AdventureWorks).
+- Create a Push Subscription by using the Azure SQL Database server name as the subscriber (for example N'azuresqldbdns.database.windows.net') and the Azure SQL database name as the destination database (for example AdventureWorks).